Zarzelcow/legacy-lwjgl3/README.md

 ```

 Past that you need to get the mod loaded somehow, I often end up falling back to modrinth for this but jitpack will have
-to work,<br> get the built artifacts from <https://jitpack.io/#Zarzelcow/legacy-lwjgl3> and paste them into your
+to work for now, get the built artifacts from <https://jitpack.io/#Zarzelcow/legacy-lwjgl3> and paste them into your
-build.gradle fallow the guide on their website<br>
+build.gradle follow the guide on their website for how to do this, just keep in mind to use `modImplementation` so it
-You also need to add the lwjgl 3 natives to your classpath which is quite simple you can either get them
+gets remapped to work in a dev environment.<br>
-from <https://www.lwjgl.org/customize>  and just add them yourself build.gradle but if your too lazy you can just add
+You also need to get the lwjgl 3 natives to your classpath which is quite simple you can either get them
-this to your build.gradle
+from <https://www.lwjgl.org/customize> and just add them yourself, or you can just add this to your build.gradle

 ```groovy
 ❯ build.gradle